kumu/docs/overview/collaboration.md

 ## Create a share/embed link

 Share/embed links make it easy to send somebody an interactive, read-only version of your map, or embed that version on a blog or website.
-To create a share/embed link, click the ellipsis **...** in the [bottom toolbar](/overview/map-editor.md#bottom-toolbar), then choose "Share / embed this map".
+To create a share/embed link, click the ellipsis icon <i class="fa fa-ellipsis-h">  </i> in the [bottom toolbar](/overview/map-editor.md#bottom-toolbar), then choose "Share / embed this map".
 For more information about share/embed links, including customizeable options, [check out the full guide](/guides/share-and-embed.md).

 ## Create a screenshot